lakshmidurga23/231FA04435-MLOps-student-performance-feast/README.md

 Therefore, the current implementation mainly demonstrates student performance prediction.

 11. State two ways your feature store could be improved when more curriculum and industry evidence becomes available.
-Improvement 1: Add curriculum-level features
+Improvement 1: Add Curriculum-Level Features

 The Feature Store could be extended with: